 The Class of 2015 set a new record in the scholarships awarded through the Global Automotive Aftermarket Symposium (GAAS) scholarships, University of the Aftermarket (UAF) scholarships and collaborating organizations at the automotivescholarships.com website: 370 awards for a total of $405,450.
 The previous record set in 2014 was 295 awards for $320,050.
 This year’s recipients include 301 U.S. students and seven Canadian students.

-The academics of these recipients are outstanding, Of those recipients who reported high school grade point averages (GPAs), 81 percent had GPAs of 3.0 and 47 percent had GPAs of 3.5 or higher.
-Of those recipients who reported high school class rank, 72 percent were in top half of their class.
-49 percent of the applicants are already enrolled in post-secondary programs, and 83 percent of those have GPAs of 3.0 or higher.
+The academics of these recipients are outstanding, Of those recipients who reported high school grade point averages (GPAs), 75 percent had GPAs of 3.0 or higher.
+Of those recipients who reported high school class rank, 71 percent were in top half of their class.
+52 percent of the applicants are already enrolled in post-secondary programs, and 88 percent of those have GPAs of 3.0 or higher.

 By completing a single application at the automotivescholarships.com website, students can be considered for multiple scholarships.
-A total of 34 of the 2014 scholarship recipients received two awards and five recipients received three awards.
+A total of 57 of the 2015 scholarship recipients received two awards and 5 recipients received three awards.

-Sara Mohon, another multiple scholarship winner, received the largest total awards at $8,000, which includes a $5,000 award from the Car Care Council Women’s Board.
-She is a Ph.D. candidate in automotive engineering at Clemson University.
+Perla Veloz received the largest total awards at $8,500, which includes a $5,000 award from the Car Care Council Women’s Board.
+She is attending Ferris State University.

-We are accepting on-line applications for the 2015 awards now, through March 31, 2015.
+We will accept on-line applications for the 2016 scholarships through March 31, 2016.
 I urge all industry professionals to promote this one-stop site for students planning to pursue aftermarket careers.
 Scholarships are available for two-year technical college programs and vocational schools and four-year college programs.